-In connection with the Annual Report of Greenlane Holdings, Inc. (the "Company") on Form 10-K for the fiscal year ended December 31, 2022, as filed with the Securities and Exchange Commission on the date hereof (the "Report"), I, Craig Snyder, the Chief Executive Officer of the Company, and I, Lana Reeve, the Chief Financial and Legal Officer of the Company, certify, to our knowledge, pursuant to 18 U.S.C. §1350, as adopted pursuant to Section 906 of the Sarbanes-Oxley Act of 2002, that:
+In connection with the Amendment No. 1 to the Annual Report of Greenlane Holdings, Inc. (the "Company") on Form 10-K/A for the fiscal year ended December 31, 2022, as filed with the Securities and Exchange Commission on the date hereof (the "Report"), I, Craig Snyder, the Chief Executive Officer of the Company, and I, Lana Reeve, the Chief Financial and Legal Officer of the Company, certify, to our knowledge, pursuant to 18 U.S.C. §1350, as adopted pursuant to Section 906 of the Sarbanes-Oxley Act of 2002, that: